Pokémon: 2016: Release of Pokémon Go

-2019–present: Generation VIII–IX, open-world gameplay
+2019–present: Generation VIII–X, open-world gameplay

 Generation VIII debuted with the release of Pokémon Sword and Shield on 15 November 2019, for the Switch.
 Director Shigeru Ohmori stated that they designed the games based on what they believed of the biggest Pokémon theme of becoming/being "the greatest or strongest", which was expressed in the games' Dynamax / Gigantamax Pokémon core mechanic and the games' increasingly powerful software and hardware capabilities.
 Ohmori further revealed that through developing the Let's Go games as research projects for the Switch, they were able to gain valuable experiences and knowledge to develop Sword and Shield.
 He noted that they took advantage of the Switch's high resolution and TV connectivity to implement the games' gigantic-size core Pokémon mechanic.
 They envisioned the games' setting to be a "wide-open space" that is different from the traditional route systems and is constantly changing where the player can meet and explore with other players.

-Many pre-existing Pokémon are not available in Sword and Shield.
-This "Dexit", as it was called, led to fan backlash.
-Sword and Shield were the first Pokémon games to receive DLC expansions: Part 1—The Isle of Armor, and Part 2—The Crown Tundra; they were released on 17 June 2020, and 22 October 2020, respectively.
-They include additional storylines, places, Pokémon, characters, and other features.

 In 2020, the COVID-19 pandemic broke out.
-The resulting widespread ennui and excessive leisure time inspired a resurgence in popularity and interest of Pokémon cards, which was further popularized by various YouTubers and other influencers, such as Logan Paul.
+The resulting widespread ennui and excessive leisure time inspired a resurgence in popularity and interest in Pokémon cards, which was further popularized by various YouTubers and other influencers, such as Logan Paul.
 The craze resulted in severe supply shortages, and customers' inappropriate and obsessive behavior raised safety concerns in many retail outlets.
 Pokémon cards' values skyrocketed, prompting collectors to submit cards and overwhelm card grading agencies.
 The Pokémon Company responded by reprinting impacted products at maximum capacity to ensure price stabilization and general accessibility.